-Now that you have realized the potential business benefits of an ERP system for your business, it is time to implement one.
-Of course, that may be easier said than done.
-To help you, use this cheat sheet.
-It breaks down the steps needed to implement an ERP system.
+Once you have understood the potential business benefits of ERP software, you will probably consider beginning an ERP implementation.
+Of course, that may be easier said than done, so we created this cheat sheet.
+It breaks down the steps needed to select and implement an ERP system.

-Start by selecting an employee from every department to be involved throughout the process.
-Their specific department knowledge will be valuable in selecting the correct modules and options for your ERP software.
+Start by selecting employees from across the organization to be involved throughout ERP selection and implementation.
+Their specific department knowledge will be valuable in selecting the right ERP functionality and solving organizational pain points.

 SAP vs. Oracle Case Study